FACT CHECK: Migrants Are Not Overwhelming The Southwest Border

 "These policies lead to the release of illegal aliens into our communities after they've been apprehended.
 But we're not releasing anymore.
 Big change, as of a couple of days ago.
 We're going to no longer release.
 We're going to catch; we're not going to release.
 They're going to stay with us until the deportation hearing or the asylum hearing takes place.
 So we're not releasing them into the community."

-In fact, migrant families who have requested asylum are not considered illegal immigrants.
+In fact, under U.S. law, migrant families who have requested asylum are not considered illegal immigrants.
 And they are being released in large numbers up and down the border.
 In El Paso, Texas, Ruben Garcia, director of a local shelter called Annunciation House, told reporter Mallory Falk of member station KRWG the shelter had received 332 people Thursday released from immigration custody and are expecting 225 more Friday.

 In Arizona, Matthew Casey of member station KJZZ spoke with an official at Capellania Cristiana Llamados Para Servir, an organization working with churches in metropolitan Phoenix.
 The official confirmed the organization expects 90 families at two different churches on Friday and 400 more migrants from Yuma to start arriving in Phoenix late this weekend.